You can easily take amazing pictures of the Milky Way or the moon with your smartphone in 2024. But what phone has the best camera for this?

 The Samsung Galaxy S24 Ultra is also excellent.
 It has the highest resolution at 200 megapixels and great in-built camera modes that give you the capacity to take amazing photos of the starry night sky.

-For Apple fans, the iPhone 15 Pro Max is a great value iPhone for astrophotography, with a brilliant night mode.
+For Apple fans, the iPhone 16 Pro is the latest and best iPhone for astrophotography, with its brilliant night mode.

 These are the three best smartphones for astrophotography in 2024.
 See below for quick links, or read on for more detailed pros and cons.